ajkessel/VoiceCraft_API/README.md

 ## Additional Notes

 - The API automatically performs audio-text alignment if not already performed for the given WAV/TXT pair and prepends the correct portion of the transcript to the prompt.
 It created a folder for each "voice" with the wav/txt pair and the alignment csv.
-- Users can simply send the text they want to generate, and the rest is handled automatically.
+- You can simply send the text you want to generate, and the rest is handled automatically.

 # The original readme: <br> VoiceCraft: Zero-Shot Speech Editing and Text-to-Speech in the Wild
 [Demo](https://jasonppy.github.io/VoiceCraft_web) [Paper](https://jasonppy.github.io/assets/pdfs/VoiceCraft.pdf)